andwaredev/kiss-messenger/README.md

 ## API Documentation

-This project uses the [Open Api Specification](https://swagger.io/specification/) and [Swagger UI](https://swagger.io/tools/swagger-ui/) to provide clear API documentation and allow for easily interacting with the API itself.
+This project uses the [OpenAPI Specification](https://swagger.io/specification/) and [Swagger UI](https://swagger.io/tools/swagger-ui/) to provide clear API documentation and allow for easily interacting with the API itself.

 To view the documentation and use Swagger UI, you can visit `/swagger-ui` in a browser.